 In 2017, Solomon's Porch, was a semi-finalist in the Nashville Film Festival's Screenwriting Competition.
 In 2014, Solomon's Porch was selected to be read in the SAG- AFTRA Atlanta Indie Screenwriter Showcase at the Porter Sanford III Performing Arts and Community Center.

-In 2013, Dana's short screenplay, ID, adapted from her play with the same title, was selected to be used as part of the curriculum in the stage and screenwriting course at Long Beach City College.
+In 2013, Dana's short screenplay, ID, adapted from her play with the same title, was selected to be used as part of the curriculum in the Stage and Screenwriting course at Long Beach City College.

-Dana's body of work has garnered a reputation for tackling some of the most controversial and taboo issues confronting us today.
+Dana's body of work has garnered a reputation for tackling some of the most controversial and critical issues confronting us today.
 Her overall mission is to nurture ongoing dialogue between communities that have historically clashed, as well as to educate, inspire, enlighten, and empower others through the arts.

 In the past, she has served as a member on the board of directors for the Cultural Alliance of Long Beach in Long Beach, California.